rust-lang/rust-by-example/examples/fn/closures/input.md

 Closures[^*] in Rust are functions with a slightly specialized syntax which can capture the enclosing environment.
-Their syntax and capabilties make them very convenient for on the fly usage.
+Their syntax and capabilities make them very convenient for on the fly usage.
 Some characteristics include:

 * uses `||` instead of `()` around input variables.